 - 1 slingshot, 30 ball bearings, and 1 replacement band

-- Various Emergency Rations (type and amount vary each season)
+- Various Emergency Rations (type and amount vary each season, maximum of 2)

-- 3 lbs of one solid salt block
+- 3 lbs solid rock salt or Himalayan Sea Salt

 - 1 steel frying pan (no more than 2 quarts)